ajsaule/Pick15/readme.txt

     - Reset button resets the stored counts of tiles clicked / board's appearance ❌

 5. BONUS FEATURES
-    - Create a glow effect on the three winnig tiles of player
+    - Create a glow effect on the three winnig tiles of player ❌
+    - Add confetti animation when someone wins the game ❌
     - Add info pane that on hover or tap shows info on how to play the game
-    - First one to get to 5 get secret animation activated
-    - Theme changer, allows user to change the bgcolors and glowing effects
+    - Theme changer, allows user to change the bgcolors and glowing effects ?
     - Create a bot to play against
-        - Random bot
+        - Random bot -- Broken
             - Bot that selects completely random tiles
         - Smart bot
             - Bot that selects tiles based on some rough pattern